45 Day Read The Gospel Challenge

 4. Jesus is rejected by his own countrymen.

-Think about 2022 and the plans you have for yourself.
-It is often said, you can’t get well where you got sick at.
-In the parable about the sower, Jesus often refers to the conditions of the grounds.
-Some good. others bad.
-Going forward, your surrounding is absolutely going to affect your success, good or bad.
-Reflecting on your life and the spiritual goals you set for yourself, are there changes you need to make in your environment or people you may hang around to be successful in reaching your goals?
+It is often said, “You can’t get well in the same environment where you got sick.”
+In the parable of the sower, Jesus emphasizes the importance of the condition of the soil—some being good, others bad—just like our surroundings impact our growth and success.
+Reflecting on your own life and the spiritual goals you’ve set, are there any changes you need to make in your environment or in the people you associate with in order to achieve those goals?

 Click here for the King James Bible version in the text (pdf), mobile viewing on the web (KJV), YouTube audio, and video (total time: 10 min.)
 Part One, Part Two and Part Three